Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

     (me\_util, oid, …)

-Based on the above settings, the access layer activates the Shielded Connection between a host and the OPTIGA™.
-These settings reset automatically to the default protection level; i.e.
+Based on the above settings, the access layer activates the Shielded Connection between a host and the OPTIGA™ Trust M. These settings reset automatically to the default protection level; i.e.
 OPTIGA\_COMMS\_DEFAULT\_PROTECTION\_LEVEL once after the operation is invoked.